 In May 2014, the FASB issued Standards Update No. 2014-09: Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which provides a single, comprehensive revenue recognition model for all contracts with customers.
 The core principal of this ASU is that an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 In July 2015, the FASB finalized a one year delay in the effective date of this standard, which will now be effective January 1, 2018; however, early adoption is permitted any time after the original effective date, January 1, 2017.
 Companies can transition to the new standard under the full retrospective method or the modified retrospective method.
+The Company will adopt the standard effective January 1, 2018 and expects to utilize the modified retrospective methodology.
 The Company is continuing to evaluate the effect that the standard will have on its consolidated financial statements and related disclosures.
-The Company will continue to monitor additional modifications, clarifications or interpretations undertaken by the FASB throughout 2017.
-The Company will adopt the standard effective January 1, 2018.